 Note: You may enroll in more courses and/or projects for credit than the maximum that may count toward the JTW M6C enrollment requirement.

-You are required to complete filling the JTW Course Registration Form and turn it in to the JTW Office by the deadlines for timely and successful enrollment.
-The JTW Office will determine and announce the deadlines at the beginning of every semester.
+You are required to complete filling the JTW Course Online Registration Form in online and submit it by the deadlines for timely and successful enrollment as indicated below:

 2.2.
 JTW Core Courses – Required

 The JTW core courses are designed primarily for JTW students with these courses’ explicit aim being to introduce the culture, society, economy, and politics of Japan in today’s world – the core academic scope of the JTW program.
 Instruction is in English.
 All JTW students are required to enroll in at least TWO JTW core course per semester towards the JTW M6C enrollment requirement.

 - Each course comprises 15 class sessions, meeting once a week during a 15-week period.

 - Each course is worth 2 credits (upon successful completion).